d2l-ai/d2l-en/chapter_optimization/momentum.md

 ### The Momentum Method

 The momentum method allows us to solve the gradient descent problem described above.
 Looking at the optimization trace above we might intuit that averaging gradients over the past would work well.
 After all, in the $x_1$ direction this will aggregate well-aligned gradients, thus increasing the distance we cover with every step.
-Conversely, in the $x_2$ direction where gradients oscillate, an aggregate gradient will reduce stepsize due to oscillations that cancel each other out.
+Conversely, in the $x_2$ direction where gradients oscillate, an aggregate gradient will reduce step size due to oscillations that cancel each other out.
 Using $\mathbf{v}_t$ instead of the gradient $\mathbf{g}_t$ yields the following update equations:

 $$